jekyllgrim/ZScript_Basics/17_HUD_and_statusbar.md

 #### Statusbar offsets

 Statusbar-type HUDs (prefaced with `BeginStatusBar()`) draw stuff in a box of specific size.
 Usually the elements are drawn with explicit offsets from the top left corner.
 For example, the Doom statusbar is drawn within a 320x200 box, and the bar graphic is drawn at `(0, 168)` since the bar is exactly 32 pixels tall, so it covers the 32 bottom pixels of the box (the graphic itself is drawn starting from its top-left corner).
+Elements drawn in that statusbar are offset relative to the statusbar area, which is what `BeginStatusBar()` sets.

 When the user changes their HUD size using "User interface scale" GZDoom option, statusbars don't change their aspect ratio.
 For example, if you define a 320x200 statusbar but play on a 16:9 screen, you'll see empty space on the sides.